HUST-IOF/Efficient-DVS/README.md

 - **Vivado IP**: The repository includes the implemented design in the form of Vivado Intellectual Property (IP) for hardware evaluation on FPGAs.

 The complete dataset for training and evaluation is available on Google Drive.
-Please access the dataset [here](insert Google Drive link).
+Please access the dataset [https://drive.google.com/drive/folders/1LK-k0a7M_M6h3VveUCc4wbd_T7ONR1Gb?usp=sharing].

 Please note that the training codes, and hardware design codes will be made available once the associated article is published.